gotopple/go-examples/go-service-config-with-ssm/README.md

 ## Running the Example

 #### Initialize the configuration in SSM

+*Note*: If you are using the AWS CLI to add a parameter that will contain a URL then you should consider adding `cli_follow_urlparam = false` to your `.aws/config` file.
+By default the AWS CLI will attempt to resolve the content at the specified URL and use that content as the value.
+This is general AWS CLI behavior and not specific to SSM parameters.

 ```sh
 # Generate and write a secure AES256 key into a SecureString SSM parameter.